Living Walls are one of the best ways to reduce air pollution in cities

 Living Wall Training Days

-We offer specialist living wall workshops for Garden Designers, Landscape Contractors, Landscape Architects, Interior Designers and Architects at our HQ in Surrey.
-Held monthly throughout the year, these sessions offer a perfect opportunity to gain a full understanding of living walls from the technical details to the benefits of vertical greening and plant content.
+We offer specialist immersive living wall training and CPD for Garden Designers, Landscape Contractors, Landscape Architects, Interior Designers and Architects at our HQ in Surrey.
+Local authorities, planners and private sector businesses are also warmly welcomed to learn more.
+Held throughout the year, these sessions offer a perfect opportunity to gain a full understanding of living walls and their benefits to greening up the built environment.

 Participants will learn about the Scotscape Fytotextile Living Wall System and will receive specialist advice on design, installation and maintenance from our pro-active in house team.
-Hands-on experience of planting up the walls is also incorporated into the training session, enabling experienced landscapers to also offer living walls to their clients.
+We incorporate in our session guidance about Living Pillar and other new urban greening innovations.

 11.00 Talk on installation and irrigation